Opuntia ficus-indica: Nutrients and phytochemicals

 O. ficus-indica for human and animal consumption is valuable for its water content in an arid environment, containing about 85% water as a water source for wildlife.
 The seeds contain 3–10% protein and 6–13% of fatty acids, mainly linoleic acid.
 However, the seeds contained in the fruits can be unpleasant to chew because of their hardness and can lead to constipation.
 For this reason, some agronomic studies in Italy and Mexico have focused on decreasing the seed content of Opuntia ficus-indica fruits.

 As the fruit contains vitamin C (containing 25–30 mg per 100 g), it was once used to mitigate scurvy.
 Opuntia contains selenium.

 The red color of the fruit and juice is due to betalains, (betanin and indicaxanthin).
 The plant also contains flavonoids, such as quercetin, isorhamnetin, and kaempferol.

 Biogeography

 DNA analysis indicated O. ficus-indica was domesticated from Opuntia species native to central Mexico.
 The Codex Mendoza, and other early sources, show Opuntia cladodes, as well as cochineal dye (which must be cultivated on Opuntia), in Aztec tribute rolls.
 The plant spread to many parts of the Americas in pre-Columbian times.
 Since Columbus, it has spread to many parts of the world, especially the Mediterranean, where it has become naturalized.

+Cultural significance

+The prickly pear appears in the coat of arms of Mexico which appears on the flag of Mexico.
+It is also the official plant of Texas by legislation from 1995.
+The plant is both an Israeli and Palestinian symbol.
+In Israel, the term sabra is a name for the plant and for Jews born in Israel.